NullPrism/Palworld/NullPrismRuntimeTracer/README.md

 https://github.com/NullPrism/Palworld/tree/main/NullPrismRuntimeTracer/v0.1_fulltrace

 This version traces all calls.
-Be warned, it created a lot of noise.
+Be warned, it creates a lot of noise.